 Make something to avoid mass Christmas consumerism!
 By Matilde Sazio

 I have always enjoyed making Christmas decorations.
 I had a wonderful art teacher in primary school who once helped us all to make large foam board Christmas Trees.
-We were allowed to go wild with copious amounts of glitter, sequins and poster paint, and some pipe cleaners for good measure (what primary school art lesson is complete without pipe cleaners?!).
+We were allowed to go wild with copious amounts of glitter, sales sequins and poster paint, abortion and some pipe cleaners for good measure (what primary school art lesson is complete without pipe cleaners?!).
 It was hideous.
 But still to this day, this foam board Christmas tree that has seen better years is dutifully unpacked and displayed in my family’s house over Christmas.
 Cringe worthy, yes.
 But also evidence of the lasting impact hand made items can have on their recipients.